-If you are a professional contractor, at some stage you may need to invest in some kind of marketing for your business – but can these costs be offset against your company’s tax bill?
+If you are a professional contractor, you may need to invest in marketing to win new work – but can these costs be offset against your company’s tax bill?

-Many small firms invest in both physical and online marketing activities – on anything from producing flyers and leaflets to building a web presence and injecting funds into social media ads.
+Many small firms invest in physical and online marketing activities – from promotional flyers printing to building a web presence and investing in social media ads.

-This may have been the case a decade or so ago, however competition for many roles has increased in recent years, and web technology has increased the number of channels available for hirers to find workers.
+However, competition for many roles has increased in recent years, and web technology has expanded the number of channels through which hirers can find workers.

-At the same time, the number of methods contractors can use to promote their own personal services has increased massively.
+At the same time, the number of methods available to contractors to promote their services has increased significantly.

 Typical marketing and promotion expenses for contractors